Policies and Procedures

 - Unsatisfactory GPA (Academic Standing)

 - In addition to GPA, students also must be making adequate progress toward the degree to have satisfactory academic standing.
 Therefore, students who have an excessive number of course withdrawals for two consecutive semesters will have their records reviewed by the Committee on Academic Standing.
 Excessive number of course withdrawals is defined as 50 percent or greater of the student’s course load.
-After review, a student may be dismissed from the University if it is determined that he or she is not making adequate progress.
+After review by their department, a student may be dismissed from the University if it is determined that they are not making adequate progress.

 Dismissal Appeal Process

 Graduate programs will make dismissal decisions, which they will report to the GASAC* through the Assistant Dean of Student Success.

 - In instances where there is a program-specific dismissal committee, that committee must first review the dismissal before the dismissal decision is reported to GASAC.